LostSignal/com.lostsignal.lostlibrary/README.md

+# To Do
+* I have a lot of stub Build Configs that should be moved to Experimental
+* Move Analyzers folder to Content
+* Delete Resources folder and have a Content/Managers folder with all the managers
+* Add Content/Bootloader folder where the bootloader prefab will live?

+# Dependency Graph
-* Dependency Graph (Everything but Core will eventually have defines to disable them, and eventually I'll make "Manager" prefabs for each of these categories)
+* Everything but Core will eventually have defines to disable them, and eventually I'll make "Manager" prefabs for each of these categories.
+* Hierarchy
   * Core
     * Audio        - Simple Scriptable Object based Audio system
     * Networking   -